 How much should you give away in a first meeting?
 The least that you can and still be seen as credible enough to close the deal.
-But how do financial advisors do that and still have a great financial advisor prospect meeting?
+But how do financial advisors do that while prospecting?
 I am about to tell you in this podcast.

 For those of you who are new to my blog/podcast, my name is Sara.
 I am a CFA® charterholder and I used to be a financial advisor.
 I have a weekly newsletter in which I talk about financial advisor lead generation topics which is best described as “fun and irreverent.”
 So please subscribe!

 I mean, let’s be real.
 Why would they pay if they can do it themselves?

 In my experience I have seen a great deal of overcommunication in these financial advisor prospecting meetings.
 You could probably communicate about half of what you typically do.
 But by this I don’t mean hold back items of value.